Netanyahu, Israeli public at odds over Gaza hostage deal – DW – 09/04/2024

 For its part, Hamas has demanded a complete Israeli withdrawal from the area as part of the stalled talks mediated by the United States, Qatar and Egypt.

-Israeli media reports suggest the country would be willing to leave the Philadelphi corridor as part of a hostage deal, with the condition that it happen in the second phase of the deal, whereas Hamas wants it to happen in the first phase.
+Israeli media reports suggest the country would be willing to leave the Philadelphi corridor as part of a multi-phase truce deal, with the condition that it happen in the second phase of the deal, whereas Hamas wants it to happen in the first phase.

 Many Israelis back Philadelphi withdrawal